ERnsTL/flowd/doc/adr/adr-002-runtime_architecture_scheduler_vs_thread-per-node.md

 - scheduler is the central execution engine, not an optional layer

 Once these constraints are applied, the implementation is aligned with the intended architecture.

+## 8. Real-Time Components

+#### Decision

+Real-time components are handled within the existing budget-based scheduling system.

+They:

+* receive a higher (but bounded) budget
+* are scheduled like all other components
+* MUST NOT bypass the scheduler

+There is no separate execution path or scheduling mechanism for real-time components.

+#### Rationale

+Introducing a separate mechanism would:

+* create a second scheduling model
+* break fairness guarantees
+* increase system complexity
+* make behavior unpredictable

+A unified scheduling model ensures:

+* consistency
+* debuggability
+* controlled execution

+> Real-time behavior is expressed through controlled prioritization, not special execution paths.

+#### Constraints

+* budgets for real-time components MUST be bounded
+* real-time components MUST NOT block the scheduler
+* real-time components MUST follow the same cooperative execution model

+#### Rejected Alternatives

+Unbounded execution (`budget = -1`):

+* allows system domination
+* breaks fairness
+* can stall the runtime

+Separate real-time scheduler or fast-path:

+* introduces dual execution semantics
+* increases complexity
+* difficult to reason about system behavior

+Priority-based bypass of scheduler:

+* breaks global scheduling guarantees
+* leads to starvation of other nodes

+#### In Summary

+Real-time components are not a separate mechanism.

+They are handled via the existing budget system using higher but bounded budgets.

+There is no special execution path, no bypass, and no second scheduler.

+## Final Implementation Decisions

+### 1. Budget Defaults

+#### Decision

+Start with **simple static defaults**, not user-configurable.

+Example:

+* Normal: 16–64 work units
+* Heavy: 4–16 work units
+* Realtime: 64–128 work units (bounded)

+Configuration MAY be introduced later, but is NOT part of the initial implementation.

+#### Rationale

+Static defaults:

+* reduce complexity
+* avoid premature tuning
+* ensure consistent system behavior

+Early configurability would:

+* increase cognitive load
+* create inconsistent deployments
+* complicate debugging

+> The system must behave predictably before it becomes configurable.

+#### Rejected Alternatives

+Fully configurable budgets from the start:

+* premature optimization
+* difficult to reason about
+* leads to misconfiguration

+### 2. Work Unit Definition (Batching)

+#### Decision

+Work unit is defined as:

+> processing of a single message (default)

+Batching:

+* MAY be implemented by components
+* MUST be bounded
+* MUST respect budget limits

+Batch size is:

+> component-controlled, but constrained by the runtime budget

+#### Rationale

+The runtime:

+* controls fairness via budgets

+The component:

+* controls internal efficiency (batching)

+This separation ensures:

+* scheduler simplicity
+* component flexibility

+#### Constraint

+* no unbounded loops inside `process()`
+* component MUST yield when budget is exhausted

+#### Rejected Alternatives

+Runtime-controlled batching:

+* requires deep knowledge of component internals
+* increases coupling

+Unbounded batching:

+* breaks fairness
+* leads to starvation

+### 3. Async Components Integration

+#### Decision

+Async components:

+* use internal async runtimes or threads (e.g. Tokio)
+* MUST NOT block the scheduler
+* MUST signal readiness back to the scheduler

+#### Pattern

+1. `process()` is called
+2. if no data → return `NoWork`
+3. if IO required → spawn async task
+4. async task produces data → pushes to edge
+5. edge signals scheduler → node becomes ready

+#### Rationale

+This ensures:

+* scheduler remains synchronous
+* IO runs concurrently
+* system remains deterministic

+#### Constraint

+* `process()` MUST be non-blocking
+* async work MUST signal readiness explicitly

+#### Rejected Alternatives

+Blocking inside process():

+* stalls scheduler
+* breaks entire runtime

+Making scheduler async:

+* increases complexity
+* reduces debuggability

+### 4. Transition Strategy

+#### Decision

+This change is a **breaking architectural change**.

+* it MUST be implemented as a **new major version**
+* the old model is removed
+* there is NO coexistence of models

+#### Rationale

+Maintaining both models would:

+* double complexity
+* introduce inconsistent behavior
+* create long-term maintenance issues

+> The execution model is a fundamental property, not a feature toggle.

+#### Rejected Alternatives

+Temporary dual-model support:

+* leads to code bloat
+* encourages incomplete migration
+* complicates debugging

+### 5. Observability

+#### Decision

+The scheduler MUST expose minimal but sufficient metrics.

+Required:

+* executions per node
+* processed work units per node
+* time since last execution per node

+Recommended:

+* queue length per node
+* scheduler loop iteration time
+* number of ready nodes

+#### Rationale

+Observability must:

+* support debugging
+* reveal fairness issues
+* enable performance tuning

+But:

+* must not introduce heavy overhead
+* must not require complex instrumentation

+#### Non-Goals

+* no full tracing system in initial implementation
+* no complex fairness scoring algorithms

+#### Rejected Alternatives

+Heavy observability / tracing from start:

+* high overhead
+* unnecessary complexity
+* distracts from core runtime behavior